-Written by Mark Galeotti and Loren K. Wiseman (1992, GDW)
+Written by Mark Galeotti & Loren K. Wiseman (1992, GDW)

 Among the Dead is an 82-page adventure published in 1992 by GDW for the Dark Conspiracy game line.
-Complete with GDW’s higher-than-average quality of layout and art (at least for the time), this scenario is one of the best ever produced for DC, although its not without its flaws.
+Complete with GDW’s higher-than-average quality of layout and art (at least for the time), this scenario is one of the best ever produced for DC, although it’s not without its flaws.

 The one-line summary Among the Dead is “a cracking good read, bringing Russia — at least Russia as it exists in the world of Dark Conspiracy — to life”.
-However, while the story begins strong, with a detailed introduction and hook, the scenario soon fades as with the initial mystery is lost among a variety of competing agendas.
+However, while the story begins strong, with a detailed introduction and hook, the scenario soon fades as the initial mystery is lost among a variety of competing agendas.

-That said, its hard to do this scenario justice in one simple sentence, so let’s look at Among the Dead in a little more detail…
+That said, it’s hard to do this scenario justice in one simple sentence, so let’s look at Among the Dead in a little more detail…

 The Build

-In regards to the make up of the book itself, the scenario is divided into seven main sections; five of which describe the core storyline and main events of the plot, while the final two detail the history and setting of the scenario’s two main locations – New York and Moscow.
+In regards to the makeup of the book itself, the scenario is divided into seven main sections; five of which describe the core storyline and main events of the plot, while the final two detail the history and setting of the scenario’s two main locations – New York and Moscow.

 The Hook